NEW from MEGGLE: Lactose LE – Lactose Monohydrate Low Endotoxin

 (REF www.pharmaexcipients.com)

-Superior Microbiological Quality – Lactose LE suitable for inhalation and parenteral applications
+Superior Microbiological Quality – Lactose LE suitable for parenteral and inhalation applications.

 Lactose LE is MEGGLE’s protective sieved product, which is not specified in PSD, but in microbiological quality and endotoxins.
 Due to the characteristics of the product, Lactose LE is suitable for use in inhalation and parenteral applications.
 It is therefore a good starting material if you want to perform your own milling or fractionation to achieve a certain PSD.